-- Kidney dialysis.
+Kidney dialysis.
 This treatment is a way to remove waste products and extra fluid from your blood.
 The two main types of dialysis are hemodialysis and peritoneal dialysis.
-The first method is more common and requires that you visit a dialysis center and be connected to an artificial kidney machine about three times a week.
+In the first, more common method, you may need to visit a dialysis center and be connected to an artificial kidney machine about three times a week, or you may have dialysis done at home by a trained caregiver.
 Each session takes three to five hours.
-The second method may be done at home.
+The second method may be done at home as well.

-- Transplant.
+Transplant.
 In some situations, the best option is a kidney transplant or a kidney-pancreas transplant.
-If you and your doctor decide on transplantation, you will be evaluated to determine whether you're eligible for this surgery.
+If you and your doctor decide on transplantation, you'll be evaluated to determine whether you're eligible for this surgery.

 Potential future treatments

 In the future, people with diabetic nephropathy may benefit from treatments being developed using regenerative medicine.
 These techniques may help reverse or slow kidney damage caused by the disease.
 For example, some researchers think that if a person's diabetes can be cured by a future treatment such as pancreas islet cell transplant or stem cell therapy, kidney function may improve.
 These therapies, however, are still investigational.

 In addition, researchers are testing in people stem cells and several new medications for diabetic nephropathy.